Decorating With Wreaths – Not Just For Christmas

 What is a Wreath?

-That may seem like a silly question, but wreaths actually have a history, and a meaning.
+That may seem like a silly question, but wreaths actually have a history and a meaning.
 According to wikipedia.com: “A wreath is an assortment of flowers, leaves, fruits, twigs, or various materials that are constructed to resemble a ring.”
-A wreath, like a wedding ring, is seen as a symbol of the eternal – the never ending, the circle of life.
-A wreath made of evergreen symbolizes strength, as the evergreen lives year round.
+A wreath, like a wedding ring, is seen as a symbol of the eternal – the never-ending circle of life.
+A wreath made of evergreen symbolizes strength, as the evergreen lives year-round.

 The ancient Etruscan civilization of southern Europe made extensive use of wreaths as jewelry, as bands around their heads, and embossed onto medallions.
 Recently, wreaths worn around the head have become popular with brides, replacing the usual wedding veil.